 Substitute Activities

-Print my Free Letter A Lesson Plan
+Click the banner below for my FREE Letter A Lesson Plan Printable

 What’s your approach to teaching the alphabet to your preschooler?
 Share some of your ideas below.